World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 The biggest sporting event on earth is coming to American football stadiums.
 And that sentence alone should make you pause.

 Here’s the short answer: it’ll work.
 But the details matter a lot, and some stadiums are going to deliver a far better World Cup experience than others.
+This piece digs into three of the marquee ones: MetLife (the final), AT&T (a semifinal), and SoFi (a quarterfinal).

 The Field Problem: NFL vs FIFA Dimensions

-See the issue?
+The conversion starts with geometry, and the numbers tell the story immediately.
+An NFL field is 100 yards long (plus two 10-yard end zones) and 53 1/3 yards wide, roughly 109.7 meters by 48.8 meters.
+A FIFA World Cup pitch must be 105 meters long and 68 meters wide, with no flexibility: FIFA mandates these exact dimensions for the tournament.
 The soccer pitch is nearly 20 meters wider than an NFL field.
-That’s almost 65 feet of extra width that needs to exist inside a stadium bowl designed around a narrower playing surface.
-The length is comparable — you lose the end zones and gain a few meters — but it’s the width that creates headaches.
+That’s almost 65 feet of extra width that has to exist inside a bowl designed around a narrower playing surface.
+The length is comparable (you lose the end zones and gain a few meters), but the width is what creates the headaches.

 It’s not a dealbreaker.
 But it does change the stadium’s capacity and, more importantly, the viewing experience for fans who thought they were getting premium sideline seats.
+For the full breakdown of how each venue’s seat count shifts, see our piece on why World Cup capacities differ from NFL numbers.

 MetLife Stadium: The Final Venue